 Comparing Creative Commons with Copyright

 Copyright protects the exclusive right of the originator of a work to copy or license the work.
 However, not all creators want their work restricted.
 Creative Commons licenses provide a way for creators of copyrighted works to grant some rights to use or adapt their work to the public, while still retaining the copyright to their works.
 Works released under a Creative Commons license often have no cost which provides learners with a more cost-effective option to access materials.

-Creative Commons (CC), sometimes referred to as “copyleft,” gives creators a choice in how they allow others to use their creations, whether text, pictures, songs, or other forms.
+Creative Commons (CC) licenses give creators a choice in how they allow others to use their creations, whether text, pictures, songs, or other forms.

-Creative Commons and other commitments to openness are gaining momentum in many environments: open access, open data, open source, open pedagogy, etc. In this module we concentrate on Creative Commons and its support of open educational resources, more commonly known as OER.
-We explore how high-quality OER, with their ability to be reused and often remixed, can replace high-cost commercial resources in your courses when adopted.
-Beyond saving your learners money, these OER can boost learning in your courses.
+Creative Commons and other commitments to openness are gaining momentum in many environments: open access, open data, open source, open pedagogy, etc. In this module we concentrate on how Creative Commons licensing supports open educational resources, more commonly known as OER.
+We explore how OER, with their ability to be reused and often remixed, can replace high-cost commercial resources in your courses when adopted.
+Beyond saving your learners money, these OER can boost learning in your courses and increase student retention.
 With careful curation, you can design and develop courses that include content tailored to your specific learners’ need, modelling your preferred pedagogical approaches and strategies.

 Licensing under Creative Commons covers: